Toploader: Reforming and later work (2009–present)

 In 2009, Toploader got back together in a lineup that consisted of three of its five original members: Joseph Washbourn, Dan Hipgrave, and Rob Green, with touring and session member Patrick Greenberg (a former touring-bassist with Clean Bandit).
 They signed a one-record deal with Underdogs Music and released Only Human in June 2011.
 The first single, "Never Stop Wondering", came out on 14 March 2011.
 Another single, "A Balance to All Things" (featuring a remix from Ash Howes), followed on 20 June 2011.

 In May 2012, Toploader played at Lakefest festival, and in July, they appeared at the Tiree Music Festival in Scotland.
 During 2012, the band agreed to act as patrons for a UK-based children's charity called Time Is Precious.

 In 2013, Toploader released a new single, "Turn It Around", co-written with Eg White, as part of a four-song EP of the same name.
 In 2013, they headlined the LeeStock Music Festival in Suffolk and the AmpRocks Festival in Bedfordshire.

 On 12 May 2017, the band released their fourth album, Seeing Stars; "Roll with the Punches" was chosen as its lead single.
 The record was crowdfunded using an online direct-to-fan music platform called PledgeMusic.

 Toploader appeared on Ant & Dec's Saturday Night Takeaway on 18 March 2023 as part of the "Sing-a-long Live" segment, where they performed "Dancing in the Moonlight".
 They also performed at the 2023 Conservative Party conference in Manchester on 3 October 2023 and the 2023 Labour Party Conference in Liverpool on 11 October.

 From February to March 2025, Toploader joined James Blunt as the support act for his six-venue UK/Ireland tour, celebrating the 20th anniversary of his debut album, Back to Bedlam.

-In popular culture

-Washbourn appeared as himself, working as a teaching assistant, in the Motherland 2020 Christmas special, playing Christmas carols on electric guitar during a school nativity play.